prahladyeri/prahladyeri.github.io/_posts/2015-12-21-rockstar-java-series-use-default-methods-and-be-a-better-coder.md

 ---
 layout: post
-title: "Rockstar Java Series: Use default methods and be a better coder"
+title: 'Rockstar Java Series: Use default methods and be a better coder'
 tags: java
 ---